Building an EU AI Act Compliance Team: Roles and Responsibilities

 - Understanding of AI technology at a conceptual level (not necessarily a data scientist, but able to engage meaningfully with technical teams).

-In smaller organizations, the AI Compliance Officer role may be combined with the DPO role, provided the individual has the necessary breadth of expertise and the workload is manageable.
-For a broader analysis of how AI Act obligations relate to GDPR requirements, see our EU AI Act vs GDPR comparison.
+In smaller organisations you can fold the AI Compliance Officer role into the DPO role, as long as one person genuinely has the range to cover both and the workload does not buckle under it.
+For a wider look at how AI Act obligations line up against GDPR requirements, see our EU AI Act vs GDPR comparison.

 2. Data Governance Lead